RobbeDGreef/RCtoPC/README.md

 so I'll probably make an update for the software that can support up to multiple channels and thus making this software work for drone and airplane drivers too.

+### Update 0.3

+Tested the Arduino UNO system in game and everything works perfectly.
+I didn't even detect any latency so it works better then expected.
+Now I also received my Arduino Micro in the mail so a PnP version is in the making.